Skip to main content

 Collections

-Collections are ways to save and order photos on Unsplash.
+Collections are ways to save and order images on Unsplash.
 You can create as many collections as you’d like.
-Many people use collections to save photos for future use or for inspiration.
+Many people use collections to save images for future use or for inspiration.

-Notifications are sent to a photographer when one of their photos is added to a collection, so please respect the photographers and models when giving a title and description to a collection.
+Notifications are sent to a contributor when one of their images is added to a collection, so please respect the contributors and models when giving a title and description to a collection.

 Collections which cause offence will be removed from Unsplash immediately and an email to explain why will be sent out to the creator of the collection.